oracle-quickstart/oci-prerequisites/README.md

 Create an SSH keypair for connecting to VM instances by follow [these instructions](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/creatingkeys.htm).

 # Setup Environment Variables
-Now, update the `env-vars` file.
+Now, update the `env-vars` file with the keys you created in the last step.
 When you've set all the variables, source the file with the command:

     source env-vars